Information Science (ISCI)

 Planning, implementation, and evaluation of public library services for children and young adults.

-Examines in detail frequently occurring problems that require decision activity by library and information agency managers.
-May be repeated for credit as topics change.
+Examines in detail frequently occurring problems that require decision activity by information intensive organization managers, directors, and other administrators.

 Principles and practices of information gathering and analysis of open source information, including competitive intelligence, environmental scanning, and issues management; information evaluation and synthesis; role of strategic intelligence in modern organizations.